The "Joe Rasmussen Approach to

 the stich right.

-integration, if a crossover cannot achieve this, it has failed.
+integration, a crossover not achieving this has failed.

 A Problem Within a Problem?